 5. Fiber Supplements

 As I've already mentioned, fiber is necessary for regular bowel movements.
 There are many fiber supplements you can add to your dog’s diet if he has constipation.
-Psyllium husk is one of the most popular fiber supplements on the market.
+Psyllium husk is one of the most popular fiber supplements on the market (add 1–4 tsp per meal).
+Wheat bran is another option, and you can add 1–2 tbsp per dog's meal.

 When you increase fiber in your dog’s diet, you also need to make sure that he drinks enough water or the dog might experience pain in his stomach or otherwise have other stomach issues.
 Also, increase his fiber intake gradually to avoid additional digestive problems.
 You can also choose a high-fiber dog food instead of supplements.